Manurocker95/CIABUILDER/README.md

 # Cia Builder Script

-As many people have issues converting their homebrews I looked at a simple cia converter from .3dsx and found one but it was deleted, so I remade the script.
+As many people have issues converting their homebrews I looked for a simple cia converter from .3dsx.
+Ifound one but it was deleted, so I remade the script.
 This is not for making redirections to .3dsx, it's for building directly the homebrew .cia.